UPDATE: This post was updated on March 10, 2025 to include conversions for metric measurements, a video and nutrition information.

 Equipment

-There are only a few things you'll need to make Candied Lemon Slices.
 I highly recommend using a mandoline to cut the slices thinly and evenly.
 This can also be done carefully with a sharp knife.
-You'll also need a large skillet (I like to use the Caraway Sauté Pan for this) to simmer the slices in the sugar water.
+You'll also need a sauté pan to simmer the slices in the sugar water, and a cooling rack to let the slices dry.

 Storage

-Store Candied Lemon Slices in an airtight container in the refrigerator for up to one month.
+Refrigerator Storage: Store Candied Lemon Slices in an airtight container in the refrigerator for up to one month.
 If you also keep the Lemon Simple Syrup, store it in an airtight container in the fridge for up to 3 weeks.
+If you see the simple syrup start to get cloudy, it's time to discard and start fresh!

 Recipe FAQ